George Floyd protests in New York City: Kettling and aggressive post-curfew policing (June 1–7, 2020)

 After the curfew was implemented, conflicts between protesters and police largely took place after 8:00 pm.
-According to Chief Monahan, police showed a little bit of leniency at first, but said publicly there would be "no more tolerance" for people protesting after curfew.
+According to Chief Monahan, police showed some leniency at first, but said publicly there would be "no more tolerance" for people protesting after curfew.
 On the evening of June 3, marchers in Brooklyn ran into a line of police in Cadman Plaza in Downtown Brooklyn.
 While the crowd chanted and demonstrated, police filled in behind them, hemming the group in using a method known as kettling, before aggressively moving in and arresting people.

-On June 4, just before the 8:00 pm curfew, peaceful protesters were kettled in the Mott Haven neighborhood of the Bronx, with police on one end of 136th street pushing protesters into a group of armored police on bicycles at the other end of the street.
+On June 4, just before the 8:00 pm curfew, peaceful protesters were kettled in the Mott Haven neighborhood of the Bronx, with police on one end of 136th Street pushing protesters into a group of armored police on bicycles at the other end of the street.
 Police used pepper spray and batons to arrest 263 people.
 The police chief and the NYPD received criticism from the media and people in the neighborhood for taking an aggressive approach.
 Asked for comment, Shea said that it was "executed nearly flawlessly", considering the involvement of "outside agitators".
-The Deputy Inspector of the nearby 40th Precinct cited social media posts that predicted violence, and violence at previous events held by the same organizers.
-Human Rights Watch published a lengthy report about the Mott Haven incident, finding evidence that the NYPD violated protesters' Constitutional and human rights.
+The Deputy Inspector of the nearby 40th Precinct said the response had been necessitated by social media posts that predicted violence, and violence at previous events held by the same organizers.
+Human Rights Watch published a lengthy report about the Mott Haven incident, finding evidence that the NYPD violated protesters' constitutional and human rights.

 Aggressive post-curfew policing also occurred in Fort Greene, Williamsburg, and Clinton Hill, Brooklyn.
 In the latter, as in other incidents, when protesters fled, they were met with another group of police hemming them in.
 The Clinton Hill protesters were permitted to disperse after an intervention by local politicians.
 Among those arrested on June 4 were journalists, delivery workers not involved with the protests, and legal observers who claimed they were targeted by police for harassment.

 In Crown Heights, Brooklyn, police responded to a noise complaint at a barbecue outside a residential building.
 Police told people to go inside because of the curfew, leading to a conflict during which police pushed residents into their building.
 The curfew did not apply to people gathering on their own private property.
-Several police pushed their way into the foyer the lobby, leading to altercations with residents, injuries, and arrests.
-As of June 9, the incident is under internal review.
+Several police pushed their way into the building's foyer, where they attacked residents, attempted to enter residents' apartments, and made numerous arrests.
+As of June 9, 2020, the incident was under internal review.

-1,349 summons were issued for breaking curfew, and although typically would just call for a ticket, those who received these summons were also detained and taken to holding cells.
+1,349 summonses were issued for breaking curfew, and although such summonses would typically just call for a ticket, those who received these summonses were also detained and taken to holding cells.